 - Project Budget data can also be tracked, however, this is tracked in the Project Accounting set of functionality on the Project Task object.
 Project Budget data cannot be reported on with the Financial Statement tool, but rather in a Salesforce report.

-Accounting Seed has 3 reporting tools: Financial Reporter, Management Reporter, and Dashboards.
+Accounting Seed has three reporting tools: Financial Reporter, Management Reporter, and Dashboards.

 - The Financial Reporter includes the following list of standard reports.
-All of the reports have drill down to transaction level and be exported to Excel.
+All of the reports have drill-down to transaction level and can be exported to Excel or to a PDF file.

 - Profit and Loss